Utah - Electronic Case Reporting (eCR) Meaningful Use Stage 3 Information for Eligible Providers

 Complete the UDOH MU Registration Form to register intent for eCR MU Stage 3 with the UDOH.
 Currently, all facilities that register for eCR MU Stage 3 will be immediately expected to begin “active engagement”.
 The basic steps of “active engagement” are:

 - Set up a transmission interface.
 Work with the UDOH eCR MU Program to set up a transmission interface for submitting ongoing eCR data to the UDOH.
-Options include: SFTP, Web Services, PHIN MS, Digital Bridge/AIMS, and cHIE (UHIN).
+Options include: SFTP, Digital Bridge/APHL Informatics Messaging Service (AIMS) Platform, and Utah Health Information Network (UHIN) Clinical Health Information Exchange (cHIE).

 - Generate and send a compliant HL7 CDA® R2 message to the UDOH from your EHR system via your transmission interface.